-Make holiday church event promotion merry — even at the last minute
+Make holiday church event promotion merry

-December has arrived, but it’s not too late to promote your Christmas event!
+It’s not too late to promote your Christmas event!
 Your church can offer the community a chance to step away from the hustle and bustle and into a place of peace, joy and hope.

 Gather a small group of people who are engaged in the community and enlist their help in coming up with ideas to get the word out about your event.
 When you are short on time but have an important message to share, a team of dedicated individuals will make the process fun and successful.